camrydash/3CX-Phone-Crm/README.md

 # 3CX-Phone-Crm

-Integrating 3CX Phone System API to automate dialing calls in an internal customer relatioship management system using tcp/sockets.
+Integrating 3CX Phone System API to automate calling customers in an internal customer relatioship management system using tcp/sockets.